sutirtha100/Amazon-clone/README.md

 # Amazon-clone
-This is simple amazone clone, write in html and css .
+This is simple amazone clone, write in html and css . also used fontawsome.